What Does Ex Libris Mean? Bookplate Symbols and Their Meanings

 Can I use a family crest on my bookplate?

 Yes.
-If your family has a coat of arms, it makes a meaningful bookplate.
-If not, you can create personal heraldry using symbols meaningful to your heritage.
+If your family has a coat of arms, it can become a meaningful ex libris design element.
+Many people also create personal heraldic imagery inspired by family history.

 What art styles work best for bookplate design?

-Popular styles include woodcut, linocut, Art Nouveau, Art Deco, Victorian, and modern minimalist.
-The best style depends on your personal taste and how you'll produce the bookplate.
+Popular styles include woodcut, linocut, Art Nouveau, Art Deco, Victorian illustration, gothic illustration, and minimalist modern design.

 From Ideas to Illustration